 - 2. The grantees of Japanese Government scholarship are exempted from paying the examination fee.
-If applicants are students with Japanese Government scholarship at other universities than Kobe University, they should submit a certificate of Japanese Government scholarship student. - 6 Photograph: Two photographs (4 cm x 3 cm), taken within the past three months, should be pasted on the application form and the ID for the examination. - 7 A copy of a Master's degree diploma or a letter that certifies the anticipated graduation. - 8 Academic Records: - 1.
+If applicants are students with Japanese Government scholarship at other universities than Kobe University, they should submit a certificate of Japanese Government scholarship student. - 3.
+Those who are expected to complete a master's degree at Kobe University in September 2025 are not required to pay. - 6 Photograph: Two photographs (4 cm x 3 cm), taken within the past three months, should be pasted on the application form and the ID for the examination. - 7 A copy of a Master's degree diploma or a letter that certifies the anticipated graduation. - 8 Academic Records: - 1.
 Undergraduate level: The record must be certified by the dean or the president of the applicant's university. - 2.
 Master's level: The record must be certified by the dean or the president of the applicant's graduate school. - 9 Master's Thesis: - (a) Applicants who have completed a Master's course: i) A copy of the Master's thesis, or published manuscript(s) equivalent to the thesis. ii) A copy of the summary of the Master's thesis in English (about 1,200 words).
-Use A4 size paper and attach a cover sheet (Form No. 6). (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program - (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program in the Master's course in English (about 1,200 words).
+Use A4 size paper and attach a cover sheet (Form No. 6). (b) Applicants who anticipate a Master's degree: A copy of the summary of the research program in the Master's course in English (about 1,200 words).
 Use A4 size paper and attach a cover sheet (Form No. 6). - (c) Copies of published manuscript(s), if any. - 10 Research Plan: Describe your research proposal (goal, objectives, and experimental designs) in English (about 1,200 words).
 Use A4 size paper and attach a cover sheet (Form No.7). - 11 Certificate of Foreigner Registration: An applicant who resides in Japan must submit a copy of the "Certificate of Foreigner Registration" issued by a local administration office in Japan or copies of both sides of the "Certificate of Alien Registration" issued by a Municipal office. - 12 Self-addressed Forms: Fill in your address and name.
 (Form No. 8) - (2) Submission by mail

-When submitting the forms by mail, be sure to send them by registered special delivery mail, and do not forget to indicate "Application Forms for Doctoral Course" in red on the envelope and enclose a self-addressed Envelope (23.5cm x 12cm) with 344 yen-stamps.
+When submitting the forms by mail, be sure to send them by registered special delivery mail, and do not forget to indicate "Application Forms for Doctoral Course" in red on the envelope and enclose a self-addressed Envelope (23.5cm x 12cm) with 410 yen-stamps.